A spanish wall niche and staircase | jeff doubét | creating spanish style homes® | jeff doubét | creating spanish style homes®

 This photo shows how a simple scroll detail in the design of the iron railing sections tie in and coordinate nicely with the scalloped top of our wall niche.

-Close Up of Spanish Niche with 3 Scallop Top
+Close up of Spanish niche with 3 scallop top

 When designing your own custom wall niche, consider tweaking a classic design.
 For example, we experimented with different design ideas before we came up with this custom 3 scallop top niche.
 With scratch paper I worked with our group as we discussed, refined and adjusted an early concept idea.
 I then mocked up our best idea with red rosin paper before building this final design.

-Spanish style Interior Design in Santa Barbara Ca
+Spanish-style Interior Design in Santa Barbara, CA

 You can study other implementations of scalloped plaster details within classic Santa Barbara architecture in my blog post Still Admiring Beautiful Santa Barbara Architecture Part 1, here.